ThingsOnReddit/top-things/README.md

 ```

 ## 📚 Definitions
-Below are the column definitions found in each `data.csv` file.
+Below are the column definitions found in each `<subreddit>.csv` file.

 #### name
 The name of the product as found on Amazon.